danog/MadelineProtoDocs/docs/API_docs/constructors/updateSavedGifs.md

 ---
-title: updateSavedGifs
+title: "updateSavedGifs"
-description: The saved gif list has changed, the client should refetch it using [messages.getSavedGifs](https://core.telegram.org/method/messages.getSavedGifs)
+description: "The saved gif list has changed, the client should refetch it using messages.getSavedGifs"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateSavedGifs